310mc/https-310mc.github.io-tl/source/_posts/climax/he_wont_cry.md

 We live in the shopping district, so it’s really lively in the morning…
 {% endbubble %}

-{% bubble Subaru %}
+{% bubble Subaru grin %}
-Oh yeah~ You help out at home, huh?
+Oh yeah\~ You help out at home, huh?
 That’s amazing!
 Lemme praise you!
-There, there, there~♪
+Theeere, there, there\~♪
 {% endbubble %}

 {% bubble Midori v2 %}